Stake-governed tug-of-war and the biased infinity Laplacian

-A particular problem that we will find is that one or other player may gain by deviating from the proposed equilibrium by {\em going for broke}, staking everything in an effort to win the next turn and end the game at that time.
+A particular problem that we will find is that one or the other player may gain by deviating from the proposed equilibrium by {\em going for broke}, staking everything in an effort to win the next turn and end the game at that time.
 The leisurely game undermines the efficacy of go-for-broke staking.
 In Section~\ref{s.poisson}, we analyse a Poisson game, which may be viewed as a game $\game(0^+)$ of infinite leisure.
 In the Poisson game, time is continuous, and moves occur when Poisson clocks ring.
 We do not study this game rigorously, because significant questions arise in formulating and analysing it.
 Rather, we study it formally, where it acts as an $\e = 0^+$ idealization of the leisurely game.
-Indeed, we will see how formal calculations involving second derivatives of value for a constrained version of the Poisson game indicate that Theorem~\ref{t.nashform} may be expected to hold for this game.
+Indeed, we will see how formal calculations involving second derivatives of value for a constrained version of the Poisson game indicate that Theorem~\ref{t.nashform} and the stake formula~(\ref{e.stake}) may be expected to hold for this game.
 By the end of Section~\ref{s.picture}, we hope to have indicated clearly our motivations for studying the leisurely game and the rough form of the principal challenges that lie ahead as we prepare to prove Theorem~\ref{t.nashform}.
 The section thus concludes with an overview of the structure of the remainder of the paper.